mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   Selects the default index for future [CLUSTER](CLUSTER.html) operations.
 It does not actually re-cluster the table.

 :   Changing cluster options acquires a `SHARE UPDATE EXCLUSIVE` lock.

+REPACK BY COLUMNS
+:   Physically reorders a table based on one or more columns to improve physical correlation.
+You specify one or more columns, and an optional column order.
+If not specified, the default is `ASC`.
+The command is equivalent to the [CLUSTER](CLUSTER.html) command, but it uses columns instead of an index.

+:   The command is especially useful for tables that are loaded in small batches.
+You may combine `REPACK BY COLUMNS` with most other `ALTER TABLE` commands that do not require a rewrite of the table.
+You may also combine it with `SET` to change the compression in order to achieve better compression.

 SET WITHOUT CLUSTER
 :   Removes the most recently used [CLUSTER](CLUSTER.html) index specification from the table.
 This affects future cluster operations that do not specify an index.